 Best Croatian Islands and areas to visit

-Croatia sailing cruises include city tours of UNESCO World Heritage sites, visits to tiny island fishing villages, and plenty of time spent relaxing on the beach and swimming through crystalline waters.
+Croatia sailing cruises include city tours of UNESCO World Heritage sites, visits to tiny island fishing villages, and plenty of time spent relaxing on the beach and swimming in crystalline waters.
 Most Adriatic cruises will feature some or all of the highlights listed below.

 Split, a common departure points for island-hopping cruises of the Dalmatian Coast, hides a wealth of artistic and historical treasures within its walls.
 A UNESCO World Heritage site and working port city, Split blends the ancient and the modern, making it one of the most fascinating and atmospheric cities in Europe.
 Dripping with Roman relics, Split’s claim to fame is Diocletian’s Palace.
 Though dating back to the year 305, this is no musty museum.
 The Palace is a living part of the city, with laundry hanging from balconies and music drifting out from bustling restaurants.

 The Makarska Coast, also known as the “Makarska Riviera” is Croatia’s most popular mainland resort.
 Featuring excellent beaches and a spectacular mountain backdrop, Makarska also offers some of the region’s best wines.
 Wandering the town of Makarska offers the opportunity to visit numerous churches and cathedrals, as well as two ancient monasteries.
 Visitors seeking adventure activities can head for nearby Cetina for white water rafting and ziplining.